-However, in addition to the microeconomic foundations governing long-run behavior, DOB/U.S. incorporates dynamic adjustment mechanisms, reflecting that even forward-looking agents do not adjust instantaneously to changes in economic conditions.
-Sources of "friction" within the economy include adjustment costs, the wage setting process, and persistent spending habits among consumers.
-Frictions delay the adjustment of nonfinancial variables, producing periods when labor and capital can deviate from their optimal paths.
-The presence of such imbalances constitutes signals that are important in the setting of wages and prices because price setters must anticipate the actions of other agents.
+In addition to the microeconomic foundations that govern long-run behavior, DOB/U.S. incorporates dynamic adjustment mechanisms, since even forward-looking agents do not adjust instantaneously to changes in economic conditions.
+Sources of "friction" within the economy include adjustment costs, the wage-setting process, and persistent spending habits among consumers.
+Frictions delay the adjustment of nonfinancial variables, producing periods when labor and capital can deviate from optimal paths.
+The presence of such imbalances constitutes signals that are important in wage and price setting because price setters must anticipate the actions of other agents.
 For example, firms set wages and prices in response to a set of expectations concerning productivity growth, available labor, and the consumption choices of households.

-In contrast to the "real" sector, the financial sector is assumed to be unaffected by frictions due to the negligible cost of transactions and the presence of well developed primary and secondary markets for financial assets.
+In contrast to the real sector, the financial sector is assumed to be unaffected by frictions, due to the negligible cost of transactions and the presence of well-developed primary and secondary markets for financial assets.
 This contrast between the real and financial sectors permits monetary policy to have a short-run impact on output.
-Monetary policy is administered through interest rate manipulation via a federal funds rate policy target.
-Current and anticipated changes in the federal funds rate influence agents' expectations and the rate of return on various financial assets.
+Until recently, monetary policy was administered primarily through interest rate changes via a federal funds rate policy target.
+Current and anticipated changes in the federal funds rate influence agents' expectations over the rates of return on various financial assets.
+This framework remains largely in place in the DOB/US model, although in light of the Federal Reserve's maintenance of a near-zero federal funds rate target since December 2008, judgmental adjustments to monetary policy settings must be used, rather than adherence to more mechanical methods.
+Recent events have also demonstrated that interest rates alone can fail to capture every dimension of credit market functionality.